h2non/filetype.py/README.md

 ## Features

+- Simple and friendly API
 - Supports a [wide range](#supported-types) of file types
-- Provides file extension and proper MIME type
+- Provides file extension and MIME type inference
 - File discovery by extension or MIME type
-- File discovery by class (image, video, audio...)
+- File discovery by kind (image, video, audio...)
-- Provides a bunch of helpers and file matching shortcuts
-- [Pluggable](#add-additional-file-type-matchers): add custom new types and matchers
+- [Pluggable](#add-additional-file-type-matchers): add new custom type matchers
-- Simple and semantic API
-- [Blazing fast](#benchmarks), even processing large files
+- [Fast](#benchmarks), even processing large files
-- Only first 261 bytes representing the max file header is required, so you can just [pass a slice](#file-header)
+- Only first 261 bytes representing the max file header is required, so you can just [pass a list of bytes](#file-header)
-- Dependency free (just Go code, no C compilation needed)
+- Dependency free (just Python code, no C extensions, no libmagic bindings)
 - Cross-platform file recognition

 ## Installation